 The breasts are secondary sex characteristics in females and the most prominent features of the anterior thoracic wall.
 The primary function of the female breast is milk production following birth.
 This function is facilitated by the mammary glands which produce and squeeze the milk into the lactiferous ducts.
 The breast is attached to the skin of the thorax by suspensory ligaments (of Cooper) overlying two major muscles called pectoralis major and serratus anterior.

-They are supplied by several arteries, namely branches of the internal thoracic, axillary, lateral thoracic, thoracoacromial, and posterior intercostal arteries.
+They are supplied by several arteries of the thoracic wall, namely branches of the internal thoracic, axillary, lateral thoracic, thoracoacromial, and posterior intercostal arteries.
 The axillary and internal thoracic veins are responsible for venous drainage, while nervous supply is carried out by branches from the intercostal nerves.

 Are you curious to find out more about this structure?
-Take a look below at our videos, articles, and quizzes about the female breast.
+Take a look below at our resources: